All Educators know how to hack the brain. You should, too!

 That’s why you can do several things at once, like working on a project with a deadline while wondering what you are having for lunch and figuring out how you still can swing by the dry cleaner’s before they close.

-Well-written copy also performs several tasks at once.
+A well-written copy also performs several tasks at once.
 It should inform, entertain and provide some value to the reader.
 One of the ways to do this is by creating deep connections.

 Try different ways to connect, such as through hyperlinks.
 Create the kind of links that take the reader on a wonderful adventure designed to help him learn more as long as these links are relevant and not pepper-sprayed throughout the content.
 Remember that you’ll need plenty of content so you can link deeply.